-The EIB is a longstanding supporter of the shipping sector's decarbonisation and depollution agendas in Europe.
-Between 2018 and 2022, the Bank invested $\in$ 314 million in green maritime transport, financing the construction of new ships and the retrofitting of existing vessels with green technologies to improve their energy efficiency and reduce harmful emissions.
-Moreover, the Bank supports port infrastructure that enhances sustainability and helps reduce global transport chain emissions.
-This includes projects that reduce pollution from docked ships, such as shoreside electrification and ship waste reception facilities.
-The EIB invested $\in$ 1.3 billion in ports between 2018 and 2022.
+The EIB is a long-standing supporter of the decarbonisation and depollution agendas of Europe's shipping sector.
+Between 2019 and 2023, the Bank invested €224 million in green maritime transport, financing the construction of new ships and the retrofitting of existing vessels with green technologies to improve their energy efficiency and reduce harmful emissions.
+The Bank also supports port infrastructure that enhances sustainability and decreases global transport chain emissions.
+This includes projects that reduce pollution from docked ships, like shore-side electrification and ship waste reception facilities.
+The EIB invested €1.2 billion in ports between 2019 and 2023.